-If you are like so many other people, you may have agreed to a recurring charge (‘subscription’) from within an app such as Bumble, Tinder, Nomorobo, or other app, and then completely forgot about it (that would be the ‘set it and forget it’ that these apps count on), only to be reminded of it when you get an email reminder like the below.
+If you are like so many other people, you may have agreed to a recurring charge (‘subscription’) from within an app such as Bumble, Tinder, Nomorobo, or other app, or Apple TV, and then completely forgot about it (that would be the ‘set it and forget it’ that these apps count on), only to be reminded of it when you get an email reminder like the below.
 And now you want to know how to change or cancel that subscription, but the ‘helpful’ reminder is silent on that point.

 Subject: Your receipt from Apple.

 Date: March 17, 2018 at 5:53:32 AM MDT

 Visa ….
 1287

 Get notified of new Internet Patrol articles for free!